-During the year ended December 31, 2020, the Company experienced the following key impacts related to COVID-19:
+During the three months ended March 31, 2021, the Company experienced the following key impacts related to COVID-19:

-- a reduction in travel expenditures of 44% - an increase in hardware and software expenditures of 61%, and - · customer payments delayed due to Profound's inability to install systems because of hospital restrictions
+- a reduction in travel expenditures of 43%, - an increase in hardware and software expenditures of 15%, - a reduction in revenue, and - customer payments delayed due to Profound's inability to install systems because of hospital restrictions. - Lower than anticipated TULSA-PRO procedures performed and related revenue being recognized.

-The financial impacts from COVID-19 during the year has impacted our ability to collect payments due to the inability to install systems in certain locations.
-The situation remains uncertain in terms of its magnitude, outcome and duration, as well as further social distancing restrictions.
-Despite the challenging and uncertain economic environment created by the ongoing impact of the COVID-19 pandemic, our business delivered solid results while demonstrating its resiliency.
+The financial impacts from COVID-19 during the period have impacted our ability to collect payments due to the inability to install systems in certain locations.
+The COVID-19 pandemic remains uncertain in terms of its magnitude, outcome and duration, as well as further social distancing restrictions.
+Despite the challenging and uncertain economic environment created by the ongoing impact of the COVID-19 pandemic, our business continues to operate and demonstrate resilience.

-Management's Discussion and Analysis For the years ended December 31, 2020 and 2019 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2021 and 2020 In USD\$ (000s)